mongodb/docs/source/administration/monitoring.rst

 points:

 - :mongodb:status:`optimeDate`.
-Pay particular attention to the difference in time between the primary and the secondary nodes.
+Pay particular attention to the difference in time between the :term:`primary` and the :term:`secondary` members.

-- :mongodb:status:`lastHeartbeat`, which reflects the last time each node had any contact to the current node.
-Compare this to the :mongodb:status:`date` which reflects the current date and time of the node you're currently connected to.
+- :mongodb:status:`lastHeartbeat`, which reflects the last time each member had any contact to the current member.
+Compare this to the :mongodb:status:`date` which reflects the current date and time of the member you're currently connected to.

 The size of the operation log is configurable at runtime using the :option:`mongod --oplogsize` argument to the :command:`mongod`